 In 1979 he moved to Boston and co-formed Mission of Burma.
 Since 1980 he has released over 50 albums, ranging from the aggressive avant-punk of Burma to piano-based music of Maximum Electric Piano, The Binary System and Birdsongs of the Mesozoic.
 Never content with a single genre, Miller has covered much territory between those two extremes in solo and ensemble endeavors.
 His work explores the edge of music combined with a physical performing style and a hyper-active imagination.

-Currently Miller is active in Dream Interpretations for Solo Electric Guitar, Mission of Burma, The Alloy Orchestra, Sproton Layer, M2, and The Trinary System.
+Currently Miller is active in Dream Interpretations for Solo Electric Guitar, Mission of Burma, The Anvil Orchestra, Sproton Layer, M2, and The Trinary System.
 On Feb.18, 2016, his composition “Scream, Gilgamesh, Scream” (for two voices and chamber group) premiered in Jordan Hall at The New England Conservatory.
 It was a commission by N.E.C.’s Callithumpian Consort.
 In Sept.
 2018, Tufts University put on a concert entirely of his chamber music.
 He has been a journalist/blogger for SLATE, The Huffington Post, a book reviewer for the Wall Street Journal, and a record reviewer for The Talk House.
-He is a visual artist utilizing Max Ernst’s Frottage technique, and has been in numerous shows selling his work.
-His first art installation, “Transmuting the Prosaic”, is is at the Brattleboro Museum and Art Center from Mar.14, 2020, into the fall, featuring his sound-art objects and film.
 Miller is an accomplished sound-track composer whose films have appeared at the Sundance and Telluride Film Festivals.
 Miller also was guest faculty at the Rhode Island School of Design and visiting artist at the Museum of Fine Arts Boston, Tufts University (Medford, MA), the Berklee School of Music in Boston, and St. Michael’s College in Burlington, VT.